The-Purple-Warehouse/the-purple-standard/properties/abilities/coopertition.md

 # coopertition

 ## Definition
-If the robot's alliance met the coopertiton requirements (regardless of whether or not the other alliance reciprocated.)
+If the robot's alliance met the coopertition requirements (regardless of whether or not the other alliance reciprocated).

 ## Values
 This property stores a boolean (true/false) value